 PFBA and its related salts are members of the group of per- and polyfluoroalkyl substances (PFAS).
-Concerns about PFBA and other PFAS stem from the resistance of these compounds to hydrolysis, photolysis, and biodegradation, which leads to their persistence in the environment (Sundström et al., 2012a).
+Concerns about PFBA and other PFAS stem from the resistance of these compounds to hydrolysis, photolysis, and biodegradation, which leads to their persistence in the environment (Sundström et al., 2012).
 The specific chemical formula of PFBA is C4HF7O2 and the chemical formula of NH4+PFB is C4H4F7NO2.
 More specifically, these PFAS are classified as perfluoroalkyl carboxylic acids [PFCAs; OECD (2018)].
+Because PFBA and NH4+PFB are PFCAs containing less than seven perfluorinated carbon groups, they are considered short-chain PFAS.
+The specific chemical formula of PFBA is C4HF7O2 and the chemical formula of NH4+PFB is C4HF7O2 and the chemical these PFAS are classified as perfluoroalkyl carboxylic acids [PFCAs; OECD (2018)].
 Because PFBA and NH4+PFB are PFCAs containing less than seven perfluorinated carbon groups, they are considered short-chain PFAS (ATSDR, 2018a).
-The

-- 1 chemical structures of PFBA and NH4+PFB are presented in Figure 1-1, and select physicochemical - 2 properties are provided in Table 1-1.
+The chemical structures of PFBA and NH4+PFB are presented in Figure 1-1, and select physicochemical properties are provided in Table 1-1.